How Can You Benefit From Using ACH Withdrawals?

 Using ACH withdrawals to complete transactions is beneficial for various reasons.

-ACH payments will typically credit to an account within one to three business days, so you can have access to your new funds quickly.
-Once you initiate a transaction, the money is on track to your account—no need to handle additional steps like making a trip to the bank.
+ACH payments will typically credit to an account within a few business days, so you can have access to your new funds quickly.
+Once you initiate a transaction, the money is on track to your account—no need to handle additional steps like going to the bank.
+With physical paper checks, there is always the possibility of human error.
+These mistakes can be costly and time-consuming to resolve.
+ACH payments enable reduced processing time, allowing your employees to spend more time on other priorities.

-Compared to cash and paper checks, ACH withdrawals are far more secure.
+Compared to cash and paper checks, ACH withdrawals are more secure.
 Checks can get lost in the mail and clearly display account and routing numbers that any person can intercept.
 Cash can also be easily stolen and can be difficult to recover.
+ACH payments provide secure, electronic processing that protects against these common attempts to forge, compromise, defraud or tamper with your funds.

 ACH withdrawals are overseen by the ACH network to ensure the safety of fund transfers.
-While the involved financial institutions do have to provide account information to complete the exchange, this information is only exchanged once.
-With one to three days of processing, you also have the time to cancel a transaction if fraud is suspected.
+While the involved financial institutions do have to provide account information to complete the exchange, this information is only exchanged once and requires explicit authorization.
+With one to four days of processing, you also have the time to cancel a transaction if fraud is suspected.

 Banking Details Required for an ACH Withdrawal